Costa Rica dreams come true against Greece

 "He's one of the best goalkeepers in the world.
 We continued with our ten men, and knew if we could not win we were happy to go to penalties," Pinto said.

-"He is an extraordinary man, and he was recognised today for his abilities."
+"He is an extraordinary man, and he was recognized today for his abilities."

 Costa Rica have emerged as one of the feel good stories of the World Cup, unexpectedly topping a group that included former champions Italy, Uruguay and England.